atapp/JetSRC/JetSRC/src/README.txt

-For Assignment 1:
+For Assignment 2:
-Run main from aircraft_test.java
+Run main from main/Jet_SRC.java
-Polymorphism in 'type' of Store if unclear.